Change Your Child Support Court Order

-5. To find out if you have a Periodic Adjustment paragraph, look at paragraph13 of your current Child Support Order.
+1. To find out if you have a Periodic Adjustment paragraph, look at paragraph 13 of your Child Support Order.
 Follow its instructions to adjust support.
 If you have a periodic adjustment paragraph in your Child Support Order but you do not understand it, talk to a lawyer.
-If you have a periodic adjustment paragraph, you may use a Petition to Modify Support if you meet the requirements for filing one.
+If you have a periodic adjustment paragraph, you can use a Petition to Modify Support if you meet the requirements for filing one.

 2.RCW 26.09.170(5).
 You do not need to show a substantial change in circumstances if you meet these requirements.